 Adult Mental Health and Adolescent Therapist

-Jasmine is a Licensed Professional Counselor Intern (LPC-I) under the direct supervision of Laura Stark, LPC-S. She received her Bachelor's degree in Psychology from the University of Houston-Downtown and her Master's degree in Clinical Mental Health Counseling from Sam Houston State University.
+Jasmine is a Licensed Professional Counselor Intern (LPC-I) and Licensed Chemical Dependency Counselor Intern ( LCDC-I) under the direct supervision of Laura Stark, LPC-S. She received her Bachelor's degree in Psychology from the University of Houston-Downtown and her Master's degree in Clinical Mental Health Counseling from Sam Houston State University.
 Jasmine’s therapeutic process is targeted at assisting clients, both adult and adolescent, in gaining self-awareness while working through life challenges.
 Jasmine’s expertise is working with individuals who have experienced depression, anxiety, intimate partner violence, PTSD, substance abuse, stress related issues, mood disorder, and trauma.

 Joni Villemez-Comeaux is the Director of the Adult Chemical Dependency Program in The Woodlands.
 She is most passionate about bringing awareness and healing to the underlying foundation of addictions, having over 20 years of personal recovery.
 Joni has vast life experience, including over 6 years’ experience as a Licensed Chemical Dependency Counselor, serving previously as Program Director with the Texas Department of Criminal Justice in a Pre-Release Therapeutic Community Treatment Program.
 This experience of working as a counselor in prison served to enhance Joni’s ability to relate to people in all stages of their life’s journey.
 Joni received her Bachelor’s degree in Family Studies and Substance Abuse Counseling from Lamar University in Beaumont and her Master’s degree in Clinical Mental Health Counseling from Sam Houston State University in Huntsville.
 Joni is gifted with a fun, dynamic personality and the ability to experience the best in everyone she meets.
 Joni loves spending time with her family and friends, traveling, hiking, nature photography and is a Spiritual seeker.
 In her seeking, she utilizes her training as a Reiki Master, Soul Integration Therapist and as a Meditation teacher to continue to heal and grow and guide others in so doing.